| | | |

 Instant Pot Cheddar-Ale Soup recipe saute COPYRIGHT © 2017 COOKING WITH CURLS

-Stir and cook until the vegetables are softened, about 4 to 5 minutes.
-Add the flour and cook stirring constantly until bubbly and the vegetables are coated…..
+Cook until the onions are translucent and the carrots are tender, which usually takes about 5 minutes.
+Add the flour and cook stirring constantly until bubbly and the vegetables are coated.

 Instant Pot Cheddar-Ale Soup recipe flour COPYRIGHT © 2017 COOKING WITH CURLS